jlperona/pygpa-converter/README.md

         * Uses the same scale as `India 100`.
         * Calculates the percentage based on the units input being equal to 100%.
         * For example, 200 units with a grade of 150 is equal to 150/200 = 75%.
-    * Grades range from 0 to the number of units input.
+    * Grades range from 0 to the number of marks input.

 ### Oceania